Andre601/VanillaPlus/docs/wiki/items/index.md

 /// html | div.grid.cards
 -   ### [Aluminum Hammer](aluminum_hammer.md)

-    Aluminum Hammer is an Item used in crafting recipes for items such as [Crushed Ender Pearls](crushed_ender_pearl.md) or Budding Amethyst Blocks.
+    Aluminum Hammer is an Item used in crafting recipes for items such as [Crushed Ender Pearls](crushed_ender_pearl.md) or for converting blocks into their "cracked" variant.

 -   ### [Aluminum Ingot](aluminum_ingot.md)